wriley/DayZBanditAI/README.md

 		call compile preprocessFileLineNumbers "\z\addons\dayz_server\DZAI\init\dzai_initserver.sqf";
 		allowConnection = true;

 5. If you do not wish to use DZAI's AI helicopter patrols, skip to step 6.
-Otherwise, continue reading.
+Otherwise, continue reading. <b>Note: This step is not required for DayZ Epoch as of version 1.0.2.4.</b>

 	Edit your server_cleanup.fsm (located in \dayz_server\system).
 Search for this line: